athei/rosettax87_jit/README.md

 An experimental project that hooks into Apple's Rosetta to replace x87 instruction handlers with faster implementations, and patches the translation pipeline to emit AArch64 instructions directly for improved performance.

-**⚠️ Warning: This is not ready for end-users.
-Use at your own risk.**

 ## Prerequisites

 - macOS 15 or later